 Amazon is also unique in that it crowd-sources its TV pilots.
 Subscribers can watch all the pilot episodes Amazon has produced, and vote on which ones they'd like to see turned into full seasons.
 It's a great idea, and one that makes subscribing to Amazon feel like more of a community than any other service on this list.

 As mentioned above, when it comes to hard numbers, it's hard to place Amazon.
 Their claim of having 5,710 series is reportedly inflated by considering each episode as its own series.
-Recent third-party studies point to 1,981 as a more realistic representation of the number of series Amazon actually provides.
-We do, however, know that Amazon has 50 original series available to watch in the United States.
-That's not too shabby.
+Third-party counts point to 1,441 as a more realistic representation of the number of series Amazon actually provides.
+We do, however, know that Amazon has 105 original series available to watch in the United States.
+That's 7% of its entire library.
+Not too shabby.

 And just like Netflix, new TV series and seasons are dumped on Amazon Prime Video in one day for ultimate binge-watching delight, so there's no waiting each week for new episodes.
 Plus, you can download pretty much any series you want to binge-watch on the fly without using data.
 However, if you're an Amazon Household member and not the paying member of Amazon Prime, you can only download select pilots to watch in the Prime Video app.

 Amazon Prime Video alone costs $8.99/month.
-But for 10.99/month, or $99/year for a slight savings, you get all the perks of Amazon Prime included with your streaming service.
+But for 12.99/month, or $119/year for a slight savings, you get all the perks of Amazon Prime included with your streaming service.
 Free two-day shipping, anyone?

-If you have the Sony Xperia XZ Premium, you can stream Amazon's content in 4K, when available.
-Hopefully, Amazon will provide support to other mobile devices soon, such as the LG G6, but it's good to see they are slowly breaking into the market.
+If you have a Sony Xperia XZ Premium or Xperia XZ1, Samsung Galaxy Note 8 or 9, or Galaxy S8, S8+, S9 or S9+, you can stream Amazon's content in 4K and HDR, when available.
+Hopefully, Amazon will provide HDR support to other mobile devices soon, but it's good to see they are slowly breaking into the market.

 One flaw that I've encountered with the iOS app is slow quality ramping.
 On a few Wi-Fi connections I've tested, the video starts with poor quality and will slowly raise that quality over the course of one or two minutes, until finally reaching HD, if available.
 On a cellular connection, that quality starts even worse.
 It's frustrating, especially since other apps — including the Android app — can achieve an HD stream in seconds.